djsplice/SCS/README.md

-# Yup -- You've found the STS
+# Yup - You've found the STS
 This work is based on the [VzBoT RSCS system](https://grabcad.com/library/rscs-for-vzbot-1).
-Thank you all for providing all of the CAD drawings and [great videos] for information, inspiration, and acceleration!
+Big thanks to the VzBoT crew for providing all of the CAD drawings and awesome videos for information, inspiration, and acceleration!

 ![Much STS](./img/STS.png)

 ## What's STS?
-It's a system that is meant to cool top layer 3D printed extrusions quickly, so that you can print 3D models faster with better quality.
+It's a system that's meant to cool top layer 3D printed extrusions quickly, upping the brrrr and the HQ.

 ### What's the problem?
 I found that as I tried to print at the higher end of my printers mechanical and extruder capabilities inevitably my print quality would suffer.
 Especially challenging were overhangs, even 45 degree outer layers, and models with short layer print times (smaller single parts).